CeliaVetter/Face-Mask-Detector-/README.md

 At the end, the user can choose if he wants to save the video or not.

 **Sources**

 This programm is based on the face mask detector by Balaji Srinivas https://github.com/balajisrinivas/Face-Mask-Detection.
-We also got our dataset from there.
+The dataset has also been downloaded from there.
 The programm has been enhanced with different functionalities.
 User input in order to choose if the face mask detector should use the webcam or a video has been added.
 Additionally, the user can choose to save the output.